paulsinclair51/briteTest/docs/LiteTest_Documentation.md

-# LiteTest Documentation
+# LiteTest Documentation Guide

-This document provides an overview of all LiteTest documentation.
-It serves as a companion index to the user and contributor LiteTest documents.
+This document is a guide to the LiteTest documentation.
 <details>
 <summary>`Click to view` sections are used throughout this document</summary>